wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 TCP port 80 is the default port number on which Apache listens.
 Opening this port with an Azure endpoint will allow you and other Internet clients access to the Apache web server.

-In the Azure Portal, click **Browse -> Virtual Machine**, and then click the virtual machine that you created.
+In the Azure Management Portal, click **Browse -> Virtual Machine**, and then click the virtual machine that you created.

 ![][5]